MartinStokholm/NGK_Repo/jour1/handin/exer5.md

 ```

-The settings used to test diffent DNS protokol have been chosen by one part randomeness and one part "i belive i have heard about this before".
+The settings used to test different DNS protocols have been chosen by one part randomeness and one part "i belive i have heard about this before".

-The hos cmd will be runned with diffrent flags
+The host cmd will be ran with different flags
 - -4 : Use only the ipv4 for query transport
 - -6 : Use only the ipv6 for query transport
 - -a : "all"